LBNE/FNALCore/README.md

 at the build stage on whether their changes break clients (e.g. `messagefacility`).
-The scheme also removes the need for a complex dependency manager system integrated in the CMake buildtool, allowing the full functionality to be used.
+The scheme also removes the need for a complex dependency manager system integrated in the CMake buildtool, allowing the full functionality of the tool to be used.

 Installation
 ============